CCBlueX/Documentation/md/modules/render/nametags.md

 ## Nametags

-Improves the visibility of player's name tags and show additional information.
+Improves the visibility of player name tags and shows additional information.

 **Category:** Render
 **Enabled by default:** No